 WK: Body Movers #822

-Weekend Kickoff #822 — the series that never misses, built around ninety-three tracks of body-movers programming.
-The long-form rotation built around the danceable-soul, blue-eyed-soul, and synth-pop catalog that defined the format’s peak.
+Weekend Kickoff #822 — the body-movers edition, ninety-three tracks of synth-pop, blue-eyed-soul, and the danceable-radio catalog that the format had been pulling toward for months.
 Two hours of certified floor-fillers, crowd-pleasers, and the deliberate-wildcard pulls that keep the rotation from sounding like a karaoke night.
-The format’s-peak framing is the rotation’s methodological commitment — the playlist is meant to be the working-utility for the body-movers sub-format’s peak working-rotation rather than the catalog-version that a streaming-era discovery would provide.

 View the full playlist on YouTube →